ga-wdi-quizzes/week-08/README.md

 **Your answer:**

-> Example A. This is the best usage since applying the directive to the html tag will encompass the entire page rather than just a particular sections as with the other examples.
+> Example A. This is the best usage since applying the directive to the html tag will encompass the entire page rather than a particular section as with the other examples.

 ### A:
 ```html